 (f) wilfully records the appearance of any person summoned and returned to serve as a juror, who did not really appear.

-[Section 54 amended by No. 44 of 1973 s.
+[Section 54 amended: No. 44 of 1973 s.
 28.]

 55. Offences by jurors and others

 (1) A person who, without a reasonable excuse, does not obey a summons that has been served on the person under this Act commits an offence.